dashpay/dash-roadmap/README.md

 <br /><a name="f27">27</a>: Using third party API keys, allowing user to setup keys in settings then use from wallet seamlessly without ever leaving Dash.
 <br /><a name="f28">28</a>: By leveraging dapi and third party tools, we can deploy addons and a marketplace, which allows custom third party services to integrate directly in the wallet such as debit/credit cards and fiat bank account support
 <br /><a name="f29">29</a>: High-end quality processor like the Xeon, multi-core.
 Recommend to at least have 8 cores.
+<br /><a name="f30">30</a>: Sporks, our software based forking mechanism will be controlled by a few members of the core-team.
+Three of five keys will be used as a threshold for activation of specific core-daemon features.
+This is to stop accidents happening, damaging the network due to neglect or misunderstanding and outright network abuse.